(Almost) Complete Intersection Lov\'{a}sz-Saks-Schrijver ideals and regularity of their powers: Abstract

 \section{Abstract}

 We discuss the property of (almost) complete intersection of LSS-ideals of graphs of some special forms, like trees, unicyclic, and bicyclic graphs.
 Further, we give a sufficient condition for the complete intersection property of twisted LSS-ideals in terms of a new graph theoretical invariant called twisted positive matching decomposition number denoted by $\tpmd$.
-We also study the regularity of powers of LSS-ideals and make observations related to the Koszul property of the quotients of the same.